shaunsingh/nix-darwin-dotfiles/README.md

 You will have to manually install the otf files from ~/fonts

-On linux, you will have to install 4 fonts
+On linux, you will have to install 3 fonts
-1. Fira SFMono Nerd Font (from this repo)
+1. Fira SFMono Nerd Font (https://github.com/shaunsingh/SFMono-Nerd-Font-Ligaturized)
 2. SF Pro
 3. Menlo